Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 ---
 layout: post
 title:  "Are there publications in Mathematics written only by women?"
-date:   2019-06-6
+date:   2019-06-26
 comments: True
 ---

 <p style='text-align: justify;'>
-Earlier this month I attended the 18<sup>th</sup> International Conference on Social Dilemmas.
+Earlier this month I attended the <a href="https://eller.arizona.edu/events/icsd19">18<sup>th</sup> International Conference on Social Dilemmas</a>.
-The conference has been a great experience and I would highly recommend it if you are interested in the social dilemmas' research field.
+The conference was a great experience and I would highly recommend it if you are interested in the social dilemmas' research field.
 During the 2<sup>nd</sup>
 day of the conference and after having sat in many of the talks there was something I started to notice.
 That was that all the speakers, including female speakers, had mainly